ifremer-bioinformatics/BLAST-PLAST-bench/README.md

     user 0m35,217s
     sys 0m1,444s

-As one can see, such a job has taken 184 minutes at NCBI (data transfer + comparison) instead of less than 5 minutes on a 56-core DATARMOR's computing node (see above P-P plots for runtimes on 8, 16 and 32 cores).
+As one can see, such a job has taken 184 minutes at NCBI (data transfer + comparison) instead of less than 5 minutes on a 56-core DATARMOR's computing node (check out [this table](results/results-blast-2.6.0.tsv) for "P-P" runtimes on 8, 16 and 32 cores).